Product Line

 Our Modern Slavery Policy reflects our commitment to implementing and enforcing effective systems and controls.
 The policy applies to all employees, is available on our intranet and is translated into six languages.
 To raise awareness, it outlines key indicators of modern slavery and higher risk activities, such as in our supply chains and outsourced activities, and recruitment through staffing agencies.
 The policy also contains key performance indicators to assess the effectiveness of our control measures.

-Rotork has an open and transparent culture underpinned by our Speak Up Policy.
+Rotork has an open and transparent culture underpinned by our Speak Up Policy .
 The policy encourages colleagues to report suspected wrongdoing as soon as possible and without fear of detrimental treatment as a result of raising a concern.
 We offer a range of channels for raising concerns.
-Our policy encourages colleagues to contact their line managers, our Head of Ethics and Compliance, our Chief Human Resources Officer or our Group General Counsel & Company Secretary.
+Our policy encourages colleagues to contact their line managers, our Head of Ethics and Compliance, our Chief Human Resources and Sustainability Officer or our Group General Counsel & Company Secretary.
 We also offer an independent, global, and multi-lingual external reporting service managed by Safecall.
 This service allows concerns to be raised anonymously if preferred.
 It is available to employees, external stakeholders (such as suppliers) and the public and is operated 24 hours a day, 7 days a week.
 Reports can be made to a local freephone number or submitted via Safecall’s website.
 All reports we receive are dealt with efficiently, effectively, and consistently.
+Our Speak Up poster is exhibited in all our offices and facilities and highlights modern slavery as a specific area of concern to look out for and report.

 Our mandatory compliance certification process, launched every year in January, requires all Rotork employees and contractors to confirm that they have adhered to our Code of Conduct and Compliance policies during the preceding year (including our Modern Slavery Policy), and have completed all mandatory training.